-Mexico: Safety, Health, Travel Insurance Advice for Visitors
+Mexico: Safety and Travel Insurance Advice for Visitors

 Whether for an extended vacation or as a long-term home, Mexico remains a very popular destination thanks to its rich culture, friendly people, and breathtaking natural scenery.
 However, travelers, students, retirees and expatriates alike should be aware of the specific details surrounding Mexico’s health care system as well as particular safety concerns facing foreigners in the country in order to ensure a safe and enjoyable stay.